-We found Braun was as good as its marketing, with an important asterisk: The Series 9 sets a standard for performance and speed that most of our testers agreed exceeded every other shaver we tried.
+We found Braun was as good as its marketing, with an important asterisk.
+The Series 9 sets a standard for performance and speed that most of our testers agreed exceeded every other shaver we tried.
 But we can’t recommend it as our top pick due to its price.
-At around $350 at time of writing, the cost of entry for the newest, latest, and greatest is just too high, and most people who shave their facial hair—whether they’re five-o’clock-shadow-by-noon types or light-and-wispy bearded—won’t need all that oomph.
-For nearly all daily shavers, you can get just as velvety a shave from the Series 7, which currently costs about half as much after a recent $50 price drop, although it is a little slower than the Series 9 (and until December 31, 2015, the Braun Series 7 shavers are even more of a bargain—the company is offering an online coupon, good at many, though not all, major retailers—for an additional $40 off).
+At around $280 (though occasionally considerably more, or a little less), the cost of entry is just too high.
+Most people who shave their facial hair—whether they’re five-o’clock-shadow-by-noon types or light-and-wispy bearded—don’t need the performance boost.
+Nearly everyone can get just as velvety a shave from the Series 7, and save over $100 in the bargain.

 Our months of testing with five men who spent time with every razor and seven others who sampled our stash more casually resulted in remarkable differences of opinion.
 Not a single one of our testers picked the same shaver that other testers chose as their favorite; the Braun Series 7 wins by total votes distributed among first, second, and third places.
 When accessories, like cleaning systems, were factored in, the tester preference pool had an even broader variety of views.

-While we believe the Series 7 will please just about anyone who tries it, there are several competent alternatives out there.
-One of them only costs around $40 at time of writing: the Remington F5-5800, our budget pick.
+While we believe the Series 7 will please just about anyone who tries it, you can find several competent alternatives out there.
+One of them costs only around $40: the Remington F5-5800, our budget pick.
 It provides a well-thought-out feature set and credible stubble-leveling results at a genuinely affordable price.
-None of our testers felt it was on the level of a Braun—but then again, it costs around less than a quarter the price.
+None of our testers thought it was on the level of a Braun—but then again, it costs less than a quarter of the price.